jfparadis/proposal-frozen-realms/README.md

 - an `evaluate` method to evaluate code in the global scope of the new compartment.
 Its signature is identical to the `eval()` function but possibly with an additional optional options argument.
 - an asynchronous `import` method to dynamically load modules in the new compartment.
-Its signature is identical to the `importX()` function.
+Its signature is identical to the dynamic import function.

 ### The `lockdown` method

 We propose a static method, `lockdown()` or `Realm.lockdown()`, for converting the current realm into a state with immutable primordials.
 We call such a realm an _immutable realm_.
-The `Realm` global object will be specified by the Realms proposal, and will expose an `intrinscs` static accessor to easily access all intrinsics.
+The `Realm` global object will be specified by the Realms proposal.

 The lockdown operation consists of:
 - taming some globals (see below).